Insality/defold-event/README.md

 ### **V11**
 	- Introduced behavior in the `defer` module.
 The Defer module provides a queuing mechanism for events.
 Unlike regular events which are immediately processed, deferred events are stored in a queue until they are explicitly handled by a subscriber.
 This is useful for events that need to persist until they can be properly handled.
-	- Add `use_xpcall` option to get detailed tracebacks in case of an error in the event callback.
+	- Add `use_xpcall` option to get full tracebacks in case of an error in the event callback.
 	- Moved detailed API documentation to separate files
 	- Remove annotations files.
 Now all annotations directly in the code.